-Photography and videoing of young people
+Photography and video of young people

 Photography and video are important methods of recording social contacts and providinga historic record that illustrates and validates important moments in the lives of people.
-The process is personal and powerful, and often supportive in the process of developingan identity and self-esteem.
+The process is personal and powerful, and often supportive in the process of developing an identity and self-esteem.

 Photography and video can, however, be misused and young people have the right to privacy and to be safeguarded from the inappropriate use of images and video.
-In line with the safeguarding procedures for Looked After Children and those with estranged parents, any image that clearly shows their face cannot be distributed by Unitas, without the explicit consent of their carer AND social worker.
-Parental consent is required before taking and or displaying photographs and/or videos of children.
+In line with the safeguarding procedures for Looked After Children and those with estranged parents, any image that clearly shows their face cannot be distributed by Unitas, without the explicit consent of their carer and social worker.
+Parental consent is required for children under the age of 16 before taking and or displaying photographs and/or videos of children.